Samrudhi8/Jobs-App/README.md

 Some of its cool features are as:-
 * User-Friendly Interface: Jobs-App's intuitive and aesthetically pleasing interface ensures a smooth and delightful user experience.
 Navigate effortlessly through the app and access essential features with ease.
 * Company Profiles: Gain valuable insights into potential employers by exploring detailed company profiles.
 Learn about their culture, mission, values, and benefits to make informed decisions.
-* Seach Facility: Search for jobs that are tailor-made according to your skills using the Search Bar.
+* Search Facility: Search for jobs that are tailor-made according to your skills using the Search Bar.